 The day-use beach is also home to the park’s leash-free dog exercise area and beach.
 The large, fenced area has picnic tables and a small sand beach.
 Park visitors can picnic, toss a ball, or swim with their off-leash pet in this area.

-Something new is an 18-hole disc golf course.
+Something unique about Mikisew is their 18-hole disc golf course.
 Disc golf is a lot like regular golf, but it’s played with Frisbee-like discs and the holes are a bit like basketball hoops.

 Mikisew is open until Thanksgiving.
 If you are a family that loves to camp in the fall, Mikisew and its fall colours will be the spot for you!

 Not looking to travel too far from the city?
-Six Mile Lake has a scenic northern landscape of pine forest, pink bedrock, and sparkling blue lakes right at the edge of southern Ontario.
+Six Mile Lake has a scenic northern landscape of pine forest, pink bedrock, and sparkling blue lakes.

 The park has three sand beaches, all within walking distance of the campground, and one for four-legged friends.
 The bay on Six Mile Lake is protected from motorboats, making it a great place for canoes, kayaks, pedal-boats, and stand-up paddleboards.